Willi Castro Player Props: Twins vs. Royals

 Willi Castro At The Plate

-- Castro is batting .244 with 11 doubles, two triples, five home runs and 19 walks.
+- Castro has 11 doubles, two triples, five home runs and 21 walks while batting .241.

-- Looking at the 75 games he has played this year, he's homered in four of them (5.3%), and in 1.9% of his trips to the plate.
+- He has hit a home run in four games this year (5.3%), homering in 1.9% of his plate appearances.

-- Castro has an RBI in 18 of 75 games this year, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in one contest.
+- Castro has driven home a run in 18 games this season (23.7%), including more than one RBI in 3.9% of his games and producing three or more of his team's runs on one occasion..

-- In 37.3% of his games this year, he has scored at least once.
-And he's had five games with multiple runs (6.7%).
+- In 29 of 76 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.